-The Mulberry Mine processing plant production will be designed at production rate of 500-tons/hr (tph) or 300,000 Tons Per Year (TPY) from initial start up to 1,1,00,00 TYP at full capacity projected for year 5.
-The material handling process was simulated by AggFlow software for material balance estimation.
-This plant may be operated to produce rail road ballast, roadway materials, and cement aggregates.
+The typical processing plant production will be designed at a production rate of 500-tons/hr (tph) or 300,000 Tons Per Year (TPY) from initial start up to about 1,1,00,00 TYP at full capacity projected for year 5.
+Our plants are designed to produce rail road ballast, roadway materials, and cement aggregates.

 A Partial Listing of Quarry Developments by Principal:

 - Willow Oak Quarry- (Leased to American Timber-Kershaw, SC) –Permit I-00190

 - Black Angle Quarry-Seagrove, NC (sold to Martin Marietta)- Permit 62-41

 - Lowry’s Quarry-Lowy’s, York Co.
 SC (sold to Hanson Aggregates)-Permit I-000759